minima-global/minidocs/docs/earnrewards/minimaincentiveprogram.md

 :::info THE INCENTIVE PROGRAM IS NOW CLOSED
 The Incentive Rewards Program is now closed to new users.

-Existing users will continue to earn, however all Rewards due for 2023 will be received in March (prior to Token distribution) instead of daily, provided you continue to run your node.
+Existing users will continue to earn, however all Rewards due for 2023 will be received in March (prior to Token distribution) instead of daily.

+From Mainnet version 1.0 and above, you do not need to have your Incentive ID connected to your node.

+As long as have completed and passed the Proof of Person verification process, you will be able to claim your Total Rewards balance to a Mainnet node of your choice (including Rewards for Jan 1st until TGE) once the Payout process begins.

+Please refer to the [Testnet Status](/docs/runanode/testnetstatus/) page for the latest information.
 :::

 ## What is the Minima Incentive Program?